sarikasurampudi/oml/oml/create-run-notebooks/create-run-notebooks.md

     * `%sql` - To call the SQL interpreter and run SQL statements
     * `%script` - To call the PL/SQL interpreter and run PL/SQL scripts
+    * `%r` - To call the R interpreter and run R commands
     * `%python` - To call the Python interpreter and run python statements
     * `%md` - To call the Markdown interpreter and generate static html from Markdown plain text